🌜

 • B9 A pilot operating their simulator using acceleration/deceleration functions must continuously monitor their connection, and ensure that they do not cause disruptions to other account holders.
 If operating in actively controlled airspace, the pilot must have the express permission of the controller to operate using time acceleration/deceleration, and if a controller requests a pilot to return to 'normal simulation rate', the pilot shall immediately comply.

 • B10 All pilots flying IFR shall submit a flight plan before flight.
-The IFR flight plan must contain, at a minimum, the aircraft callsign, departure airport, arrival airport, aircraft type, and requested route.
+The IFR flight plan must contain, at a minimum, the aircraft callsign, departure airport, arrival airport, aircraft type, aircraft equipment and surveillance code(s), and requested route.
+Pilots are reminded of the importance of filing equipment and surveillance codes that match the capabilities of the aircraft flown.
 All VFR pilots are encouraged, when appropriate, to submit a flight plan.

 • B11 Pilots may fly together through the use of a shared cockpit function.
 When pilots fly together through the use of a shared cockpit function, account holders are jointly liable for any infringement of VATSIM Policies.